Frame of Mind (Star Trek: The Next Generation): Plot

-Riker recovers consciousness to find himself on an operating table, a device inserted into his head where he has been experiencing pain.
-Riker frees himself from the table, renders an alien doctor unconscious, and recovers his communication badge on a nearby table, requesting an immediate beam-out.
-Riker shortly finds himself back safely aboard the Enterprise.
-As Dr. Crusher tends to his wounds, he learns that he was captured on the covert mission he was on, and the aliens were scanning his brain to discover strategic information about the Federation.
-The strange experiences he saw were a result of his own subconscious fighting against the probe.
-After recovering, Riker returns to the set of the play one last time to dismantle it.
+Finally coming to on an operating table, with a device inserted into his head where he has been experiencing pain, Riker struggles free and uses his communication badge to request an immediate beam-out.
+Back aboard the Enterprise, Dr. Crusher tends to his wounds, and Riker learns that he had been taken prisoner on the covert mission.
+The strange experiences had been prompted by his resistance to efforts to scan his brain to discover strategic information about the Federation.
+Riker returns to the set of the play one last time to dismantle it.